-Carnegie mellon school series (pt.
-2) - Organizational learning
+Carnegie mellon school series (No. 2) - Organizational learning

 March, J. (1991) Exploration and Exploitation in Organizational Learning, Organization Science, 2(1), pp. 71-87